Disclosure of SEC-Required Order Execution Information

 Disclosures and Material Relationships

-Virtu routes orders to market centers, including national securities exchanges, alternative trading systems, electronic communications networks, and broker-dealers that may offer credits for orders that provide liquidity to (remove liquidity from) their books and assess fees for orders that take liquidity from (add liquidity to) their books.
-In some cases, the credits offered by a market center may exceed the charges assessed, such that a market center may make a payment to Virtu in relation to orders directed to such market center.
+VAL routes orders to market centers, including national securities exchanges, alternative trading systems, electronic communications networks, and broker-dealers that may offer credits for orders that provide liquidity to (remove liquidity from) their books and assess fees for orders that take liquidity from (add liquidity to) their books.
+In some cases, the credits offered by a market center may exceed the charges assessed, such that a market center may make a payment to VAL in relation to orders directed to such market center.
+VAL may also receive incremental pricing benefits from market centers based upon the aggregate trading volume generated by the Firm (including trading volume not associated with client orders).

-“Other Orders” include market opening and closing orders, orders submitted with stop prices, all-or-none orders and Not Held orders.
-Algorithmic and Smart Order Routing orders are considered Not Held.
+“Other Orders” include market opening and closing orders, orders submitted with stop prices, all- or-none orders and orders that must be executed at prices above the national best bid (such as non-exempt short sale orders).

 Additional information about the Rule 606 reports: